How To Make An Easy DIY Sunflower Clothespin Wreath

 Let the clothespins dry completely.
 Mine took a little over 24 hours stacked like this.

-On your wire frame, clip your clothespins on the last wire all the way around the outter circle.
+On your wire wreath frame, clip your clothespins on the last wire all the way around the outer circle.

-For your second layer, clip your clothespins on the first and second wires all the way around the inner circle.
+For your second layer, clip your clothespins on the first and second wreath wire all the way around the inner circle or the wreath form.

-It’ll look like this after you get all the clothespins on.
+It’ll look like this after you get all the clothespins on forming the petal shape.

-Paint brown acrylic paint on the first layer a little over halfway.
+Paint brown acrylic paint on the first layer a little over halfway toward the wreath center to create the flower center.
 Using a small paint brush, I also made the edges uneven to create that sunflower’s center look.

-Add a burlap ribbon bow, and pull some sunflower heads off a bouquet, and use a hot glue gun to attach them to your wreath.
+Add embellishments, a brown burlap ribbon bow (or poly burlap if you’d rather), pull some sunflower heads off a bouquet, and use a hot glue gun to attach them to your wreath.

 Tie a piece of twine at the top for hanging.
+Hanging your wreath from the top works best as the back of the wreath form is covered with the petals.
 Your big sunflower is done for you to enjoy.
 I put mine on my front door and I love this beautiful wreath.

 Learn more about “Creating Seasonal Decor for Your Home” to create seasonal decor that doesn’t cost an arm and a leg.